andrew-canaday/libbsat/API.md

 ### bsat_timeout_is_active

 Returns 1 if the timeout is active; 0 otherwise.

+:warning: **If you check the timeout state from _inside your registered callback_ this function will always return `0`** (timeouts have been descheduled at the time of callback invocation!).

 > **NOTE**: You usually _don't need to worry about this_; it's completely
 > safe to stop a stopped timeout or start a started timeout — both operations